plone/volto/docs/source/08-developer-guidelines/05-accessibility.md

 # Accessibility

-The React docs are a very good starging point for Accessiblity in React:
+The React docs are a good starting point for Accessiblity in React:

 [React Docs: Accessibility](https://reactjs.org/docs/accessibility.html)